nyc-crh/site/content/gallery/mark-twain-on-51st-state-1.md

 - Latinx people
 - housing
 questions:
 - The reporter explains that many white families have left the neighborhood because they “no longer want to live in the area.”
-What government policies helped white families to move new apartments within the city or to the suburbs?
+What government policies helped white families to move to new apartments within the city or to the suburbs?
 - Review the [HOLC redlining maps for Coney Island](/topics/how-did-nyc-segregate/housing-policies-patterns/holc-map).
 In your opinion, how are the decisions about where to build public housing connected to this map and the area description?
-[HOLC map for the area](/topics/how-did-nyc-segregate/housing-policies-patterns/holc-map)?
 - Based on other documents related to housing in Coney Island, including the [HOLC redlining maps for Coney Island](/topics/how-did-nyc-segregate/housing-policies-patterns/holc-map) and the [FHA’s Underwriting Manual](/topics/how-did-nyc-segregate/housing-policies-patterns/underwriting-manual), does the reporter offer a clear explanation or how and why Coney Island’s population changed in this time?
 How would you edit or improve his explanation?
 ---